bobanetwork/boba_legacy/boba_documentation/developer/nft-bridge.md

 If you want to deploy your own L2 NFT contract, please follow requirements:

 * Your L2 NFT contract must be [ERC721](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-721.md) compatible and implemented `ERC165`  and `ERC721` interfaces.
-* The `mint` function in your L2 NFT contract should be overriden by
+* The `mint` function in your L2 NFT contract should be overriden by.

 	```solidity
 	function mint(address _to, uint256 _tokenId, bytes memory _data) public virtual override onlyL2Bridge {}